-In most cases, there's really only an upfront cost to basically everything I make.
-I have to pay myself or another engineer to build my Snapstagram, but once it is working, I can sell millions of copies with almost no added cost.
+In most cases, there's really only an upfront cost to basically everything you make.
+You have to pay yourself or another engineer to build your Snapstagram, but once it is working, you can sell millions of copies with almost no added cost.

-That means that the engineer is not generally a fixed cost to each unit sold.
+That means that the engineer is not generally an assembly cost to each unit sold.
 There's maintenance, sure, but the cost of maintenance is generally never nearly as high as materials, assembly and shipping like we'd see in other businesses.
 Even SREs build an automated solution and then they move on to the next problem.

 That's basically the job of an engineer.
 As an engineer, you're always building the next thing.
 There's not tens of thousands of people at Google building Google.
 There's tens of thousands of people building the next Google.